RubixML/ML/README.md

 # Rubix Engine

-A library for querying and performing computations on graphs.
+A library for building intelligent systems with PHP.